-The Faculty of Science encompasses nine academic departments: Biochemistry, Biology, Chemistry, Computer Science, Earth Sciences, Mathematics and Statistics, Ocean Sciences, Physics and Physical Oceanography, and Psychology.
+The Faculty of Science encompasses eight academic departments: Biochemistry, Biology, Chemistry, Computer Science, Earth Sciences, Mathematics and Statistics, Physics and Physical Oceanography, and Psychology.
 Each offers programs leading to either a general or honours degree.
 A number of specialized and joint (double major) programs are also offered, as well as Bachelor of Science degree programs delivered by the Departments of Geography and Economics.
-Selected students can complete the first two years of Acadia University's Bachelor of Science in Nutrition (Dietetics option) at Memorial University of Newfoundland.
 In addition to educational programs, research is a most important aspect of the Faculty of Science.
 As such, the Faculty is in a position to generate new knowledge by the pursuit of high quality research and to foster economic development through cooperative research and technology transfer with the private sector.
 The Faculty of Science is the scientific training ground for all undergraduates at the University.
 Memorial University of Newfoundland's science graduates are in demand by science-based industries throughout the country.
 Our Faculty excels in research and in its commitment to effective teaching and delivery of quality educational programs.

 Additional information regarding the Faculty of Science is available at www.mun.ca/science/.